 45 states, 11 countries

 Approximately nine in 10 students receive financial assistance.
-The average aid package for first-year students was $29,897 last year.
-The range was $10,000–$42,000.
-Renewable competitive merit scholarships are awarded to over half of each first-year class—worth from $2,500 to full cost.
+The average aid package for first-year students last year was $31,764.
+The range was $10,000 to full cost.
+Renewable merit scholarships are awarded to over half of each incoming class, worth from $2,500 to full cost.

 Test score requirements